NexPlayer/NexPlayer_Unity_Plugin/README.md

 #### Releasing the player
-To release the Nexplayer, call the Release method and wait for the NEXPLAYER_EVENT_CLOSED callback:
+To release the NexPlayer, call the Release method and wait for the NEXPLAYER_EVENT_CLOSED callback:
 ```C#
 public void ToogleQuit()
 {